 In conducting our business, we expect our employees to deal fairly with everyone, including customers and suppliers, and to act in a manner that creates value and helps build a relationship based upon trust.
-Any customer or supplier that violates this Code should be reported in the same way that an employee or consultant would be reported for violating this Code.

 Dole does not want its employees to take unfair advantage of anyone through manipulation, concealment or acting in bad faith, and employees should promptly correct anything that seems to be misunderstood.